worldbank/DIMEwiki/Topics/Checklists/README.md

 To create the checklist, use this template but update the *checklist_URL* to the URL of the checklist on the wiki you just created and "*chk_checklistName*.js" to the file name you chose above (but do not include .js).

 ```
 Get printable version by clicking on ''printable version'' in the menu to the left.
+Find instructions for editing the checklist [https://github.com/worldbank/DIMEwiki/tree/master/Topics/Checklists here].
 The latest version of this checklist can be found at https://dimewiki.worldbank.org/wiki/checklist_URL.

 <div id="checklist_name"></div>